gta3xlwifi-dev/.github/profile/README.md

 I have left my development on the backburner as of late, medical studies take precedence over free time.
 Wish it was not the case.

 - Starting my device tree from scratch, and aiming to carry out what I intended.
-F

 ### Changelog